Skip to content

 After a good night’s sleep, I was ready to properly discover Inverness.
 Well, after some breakfast and coffee of course!

 The plan was to have some kind of breakfast taco from one of the vendors around the food plaza in the Victorian Market.
 Unfortunately they apparently stopped doing breakfast a couple of weeks ago, so I had to find an alternative.
 Luckily Milk Bar, where I intended to go for coffee anyway, served some food as well, so I ended up enjoying a ham, cheddar, and caramelised red onion marmalade toastie.
-And then my coffee and millionaire’s shortbread after all.
+And then I had my planned coffee and some millionaire’s shortbread there after all.

-Time for some history, starting with Abertarff House, the oldest house in Inverness, and an important example of 16th-century domestic architecture.
+Time for some history then, and I started with Abertarff House, the oldest house in Inverness, and an important example of 16th-century domestic architecture.

 Next was the Inverness Museum & Art Gallery, which was mainly about the history of Inverness and the Highlands.
 All signage was in both English and Gaelic, as I’ve seen in more places in Inverness, and now I know why: Gaelic is on the rise!
 In 1891, one third of the people of Inverness spoke Gaelic.
 After falling to 5% by 1991, the figure today is back over 8%, higher than any other Scottish city!